Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Methodology

-We applied several techniques to refine the available resources and ensure that only the most relevant and accurate ones were included in our classification.
+\paragraph{\textbf{3.3) Outlier Detection}} We applied several techniques to refine the available resources and ensure that only the most relevant and accurate ones were included in our catalogue.
+Our primary focus was on detecting positive outliers, i.e., SE tasks whose frequency was abnormally high compared to the rest, as these cases typically signal false positives caused by lexical ambiguities rather than actual SE relevance.

-{\textit{5.\arabic{enumi})}} \textit{5.1)} \textbf{\textit{Outlier Detection}}: We examined the number of PTMs associated with each task to identify those that significantly deviated from the others.
 We found that \textit{debugging}, \textit{logging}, and \textit{coding} had notably higher occurrences, together accounting for 89.01\% of task occurrences.
 For \textit{debugging}, some entries contained \texttt{debug:None} in the metadata, which triggered a match in the search, though it should not have.
 Similarly, for \textit{logging}, the lemma ``log" often appeared in code snippets or reporting tables, such as those involving logging functions (e.g., \texttt{import logging}) or entries like \texttt{train log}, which were not relevant to the task.
 For \textit{coding}, we considered a model to be for coding only if it included the tag ``code" in the metadata.
-To address this, we revisited the raw data for these PTMs without lemmatizing, as we wanted to understand the context in which the lemmas appeared.
-We checked for any occurrences that did not meet our exclusion criteria (Table \ref{tab:exclusion_criteria}), resulting in a refined set of \textbf{14,962 PTMs}.
+To ensure robustness of the filtering, we revisited the raw data for these PTMs without lemmatizing, as we wanted to understand the context in which the lemmas appeared, applying the exclusion criteria in Table \ref{tab:exclusion_criteria}.
+We then checked for any occurrences that did not meet our exclusion criteria, resulting in a refined set of \textbf{14,962 PTMs}.